 For a complete list of upcoming events and their registration links, see Cornell Club of Washington's web site.

 What is this web site?
 It is NOT the official Cornell Club of Washington Web site.
+Do not share the link with others because it can cause communications issues.
+It is not always up to date.

-Instead, it's a platform to support the club's planning and logistics of some of the social (and often community service) events for CCW.
+Instead, it's a platform of Maggie's PERSONAL WEB PAGES to support the club's planning and logistics of some of the social (and often community service) events for CCW.
 It's a brainstorming hub where you'll probably find SOMETHING that you could help Maggie co-host to ensure that we get the event idea off the ground and onto the CCW calendar.(so that members can register and attend it.)
 That process can take 3-6 weeks of steps, but Maggie is here at this site to support with a useful , extremely thorough check-list of considerations to guide event leaders like you.

 (Maggie has 2 official functions in CCW: VP Community Service and Acting webmaster.
 But she's also on the communications committee, and with a little more time on her hands than some of CCW's other volunteers, she organizes a lot of social activities, too, if this web site can drum up interest and collaboration.